 Money is about more than the dollars in a bank account—it’s about emotions.
 Think about how an unexpected medical bill or a car repair might make someone feel panicked, embarrassed, or depressed.
-If you’re worried about someone you care about, it’s important to show that you care.
-However, before you approach the subject, don’t jump to conclusions—be certain there is a problem!
+If you’re worried about someone, it’s important to show that you care.
+But before you approach the subject, try to understand if there’s a problem.

 Here are signs that someone you care about might be struggling with debt: